emdev-limited/extented-auth-portlet/README.md

   >> **::1/128**
   >> **fe80::226:2dff:fefa:0/112**
   >> **fe80::226:2dff:fefa:cd1f-fe80::226:2dff:fefa:ffff**
   - Allow to user work with system only for specified period of time
   > This option also available in additional fields of user within Control panel.
 To apply this option to work, you should set attribute 'Access by date enabled' to **True**

+  - These settings can be applied at company level.